 I have recently completed an essay on 'Bergson and Philosophy as a Way of Life', to be published in a new volume of essays on Bergson by Cambridge University Press and edited by Alexandre Lefebvre.
-I have been appointed the general editor of an exciting publication venture by Bloomsbury Press.
+I have been appointed the general editor of a publication venture by Bloomsbury Press.
 This is the translation into English of the recently published series by PUF (2016-18) of three public lecture courses by Bergson: The History of the Idea of Time (1902/3), The History of Theories of Memory (1903/4), The Evolution of the Problem of Freedom (1904/5).